orxshi/tailor/README.md

 * [Gmsh](https://gmsh.info/) for mesh generation in msh format.
 * [amgcl](https://github.com/ddemidov/amgcl) for solution of linear system of equations if implicit formulation is used.
 * [CMake](https://cmake.org/) for build file generation.

-# Warning

-Tailor is in active development.
-You will not be happy if you dig into source files or try to execute test cases.